nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. System display a list of tasks.
 2. User input task index to specify which task to delete.
-3. System notifies user that task has been successfully deleted.<br>
+3. System notifies user that task has been successfully deleted.
 Use case ends.

 **Extensions**

 2a.
 List is empty
 >2a1.
 System informs user that there is no task to delete.
->
 >Use case ends.

 2b.
 User input index is not valid
 >2b1.
 System informs user that the input index is not valid.
->
 >Use case ends.

 ## Appendix C : Non Functional Requirements